-1. Open the Air control under the door fully.

-- 2. Place a small log of wood crosswise in the combustion chamber and put 2 firelighters close to the log.
+- 1. Open all the air control fully. - 2.
+Place a small log of wood crosswise in the combustion chamber and put 2 firelighters close to the log.
 Put a new small log close to the firelighters and place several sticks of kindling at an angle above it in a cross hatch shape.
 Air must be able to reach the firelighters, but the logs should be touching to "warm" each other.
-Light the firelighters with a match. - 3.
-Keep the door approx. Icm ajar, until the glass is too hot to touch.
+Light the firelighters with a match.

+3. Keep the door approx. 1 cm ajar, until the glass is too hot to touch.
 Then close the door.
 When there are distinct, visible flames and the fire has taken hold.

-WARNING: The control and handles will get warm when the wood burning stove is in use.
+Warning: The control and handles will get warm when the multifuel stove is in use.
 Please use the glove provided when you operate the wood burning stove.

-4. Once the first charge of wood has burnt away leaving a glowing bed of embers slowly open the stove door using the glove provided and re-stoke the fire with the desired amount of wood.
-Close the door and open the air control to maximum (towards you) for a few minutes to allow the new wood to catch fire then slowly push the air control back into the stove until the desired effect is reached.
+4. Once the first charge of wood has burnt away leaving a glowing bed of embers you should be able to shut of the primary air controls.
+Slowly open the stove door using the glove provided and re-stoke the fire with the desired amount of wood.
+Close the door and open the secondary air control to maximum for a few minutes to allow the new wood to catch fire then slowly push the air control back into the stove until the desired effect is reached.